lfagundes/oosheet/docs/using-oosheet.rst

     >>> S('a1').set_value(1).drag_to('a10').drag_to('g10')

 This is because these methods returns OOSheet objects.
-Note that the selector is not necessarily preserved, sometimes it is modified.
-In the above example, set_value() does not change the selector, but drag_to('a10') expands the selector to ('a1:a10'), so the whole column is dragged to G10.
+Note that the selection is not necessarily preserved, sometimes it is modified.
+In the above example, set_value() does not change the selection, but drag_to('a10') expands the selection to 'a1:a10', so the whole column is dragged to G10.

-The cascading logic is so that the resulting selector should always be as you expect.
+The cascading logic is so that the resulting selection should always be as you expect.

 Moving, growing and shrinking selections
 ========================================